No damage to reactors at Ukraine's Zaporozhzhia nuclear plant -IAEA chief | Headlines

 No damage to reactors at Ukraine's Zaporozhzhia nuclear plant -IAEA chief

+No damage was done to the reactors at Ukraine's Zaporozhzhia nuclear power plant and there was no release of radioactive material after a projectile hit a nearby building on the site overnight, U.N. atomic chief Rafael Grossi said on Friday.

-No damage has been done to the reactors at Ukraine's Zaporozhzhia nuclear power plant after a projectile hit a nearby building on the site overnight, U.N. nuclear chief Rafael Grossi said on Friday, adding he believed the projectile was Russian.
+No damage was done to the reactors at Ukraine's Zaporozhzhia nuclear power plant and there was no release of radioactive material after a projectile hit a nearby building on the site overnight, U.N. atomic chief Rafael Grossi said on Friday.
+Two members of security staff were injured when the projectile hit overnight after the Ukrainian authorities reported a battle with Russian troops near Europe's biggest power plant, which is operating at just a small fraction of its capacity with one of its six units still running.

-Ukrainian staff continue to operate the nuclear facilities while Russian forces control the area, Grossi told a news conference.
+"What we understand is that this projectile is a projectile that is coming from the Russian forces.
+We do not have details about the kind of projectile," International Atomic Energy Agency chief Rafael Grossi told a news conference.
+Russia's Defence Ministry on Friday blamed the attack on Ukrainian "saboteurs".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)